-Bike lanes are popping up all over the city.
-And there are plenty of trails to explore.
-But sometimes hitting your local studio is the best way to get your cycling fix.
+Bike lanes are popping up all over the city, and there are plenty of trails to explore, but sometimes hitting your local studio is the best way to get your cycling fix.

-This small, no-frills studio in Eckington is unlike most of the other spin studios in our city.
+This small, no-frills studio in Eckington is unlike most of the other studios in our city.
 You won’t find any fancy lights changing colors or scented candles here!
 Most of the classes are taught by serious cyclists who will lead you through more structured drills to prepare you for long bike rides.
-A projector at the front of class shows your stats compared to the cyclist next to you, and since class sizes are usually small it can get quite competitive!
+A projector at the front of class shows your stats compared to the cyclist next to you, and since class sizes are usually small, it can get quite competitive.
 Make sure to hop onto your assigned bike to get your stats emailed to you after class.

 This studio in Cathedral Commons and Logan Circle hosts one of the biggest classes in DC.
 With tons of bikes and blue mood lighting, the energy of this sweat spot is hard to beat.
 Instructors’ playlists vary, but usually include a bit of a theme (think The Jackson 5, from their early hits to Janet and Michael).
 The best part?
 Classes often start with spa-like music and you’ll be encouraged to set your intention for the day before you start blasting those glutes.

 This adorable converted row home in Capitol Hill has barre classes upstairs and cycling classes downstairs.
 Expect classes that incorporate a mix of hill climbs, sprints, and bike push-ups set to the beat of old-school ’90s hits and the latest jams.
 And the dark room, with only a few strategically lit candles, will allow you to zone out while you get your sweat on.
 Want to know what’s really fresh?
 Cool, damp, mint-scented towels are passed around at the end of class!